 Our continued success is contingent upon our ability to control an adequate supply of finished lots on which to build, and on our developers' ability to timely deliver finished lots to meet the sales demands of our customers.
-However, during the past several years, the impact of economic conditions on the homebuilding industry have negatively impacted our developers' ability to obtain acquisition and development financing or to raise equity investments to finance land development activity, potentially constraining our supply of finished lots.
-This pressure has necessitated that in certain specific strategic circumstances we deviate from our historical lot acquisition strategy and engage in joint venture arrangements with land developers or directly acquire raw ground already zoned for its intended use for development.
-Once we acquire control of any raw ground, we will determine whether to sell the raw parcel to a developer and enter into a fixed price purchase agreement with the developer to purchase the finished lots, or whether we will hire a developer to develop the land on our behalf.
+However, during the past several years, the impact of economic conditions on the homebuilding industry negatively impacted our developers' ability to obtain acquisition and development financing or to raise equity investments to finance land development activity.
+As a result, in certain specific strategic circumstances we deviated from our historical lot acquisition strategy and engaged in joint venture arrangements with land developers or directly acquired raw ground already zoned for its intended use for development.
+Once we acquire control of any raw ground, we determine whether to sell the raw parcel to a developer and enter into a fixed price purchase agreement with the developer to purchase the finished lots, or whether we will hire a developer to develop the land on our behalf.
 While joint venture arrangements and direct land development activity are not our preferred method of acquiring finished building lots, we may enter into additional transactions in the future on a limited basis where there exists a compelling strategic or prudent financial reason to do so.
-We expect, however, to continue to acquire substantially all of our finished lot inventory using fixed price purchase agreements with forfeitable deposits.
+We expect, however, to continue to acquire substantially all our finished lot inventory using fixed price purchase agreements with forfeitable deposits.

-As of March 31, 2013, we controlled approximately 53,700 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$257,200 and \$2,900, respectively.
-Included in the number of controlled lots are approximately 9,600 lots for which we have recorded a contract land deposit impairment reserve of approximately \$64,000 as of March 31, 2013.
-During the first quarter of 2013, we invested an additional \$11,000 in our existing joint venture with Morgan Stanley Real Estate Investing.
-As of March 31, 2013, we had an aggregate investment of approximately \$92,500 in our four joint venture limited liability corporations ("JVs"), expected to produce approximately 7,700 lots.
-Of the lots controlled by the JVs, approximately 2,700 were not under contract with us at March 31, 2013.
-Further, in the first quarter of 2013, we directly acquired a raw parcel of land zoned for its intended use for approximately \$28,500 that we intend to develop into approximately 400 finished lots.
-As of March 31, 2013, we directly owned four separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$96,200 that once fully developed will result in approximately 1,000 lots for use in our homebuilding operations.
-See Note 2 and Note 3 to the condensed consolidated financial statements included herein for additional information regarding JVs and land under development, respectively.
+As of March 31, 2014, we controlled approximately 59,400 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$303,900 and \$2,400, respectively.
+Included in the number of controlled lots are approximately 8,300 lots for which we have recorded a contract land deposit impairment reserve of approximately \$57,700 as of March 31, 2014.
+In addition, we controlled approximately 5,800 lots through four joint venture limited liability corporations ("JVs") with an aggregate investment of approximately \$86,300.
+Further, as of March 31, 2014, we directly owned five separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$46,100 that once fully developed will result in approximately 650 lots.
+Of the total finished lots expected to be developed, 125 lots are under contract to be sold to an unrelated party under lot purchase agreements.
+See Notes 2, 3 and 4 to the condensed consolidated financial statements included herein for additional information regarding fixed price purchase agreements, JVs and land under development, respectively.